postgres-ai/docs/docs/guides/cloning/connect-clone.md

 #### Connection

-1. Get connection information for a clone.
+1. Get the connection information for the clone:
 ```bash
 dblab clone status CLONE_ID
 ```